zhanwuchao/coffeeweb/README.md

 # Found a bug or want a new feature on site?
 Report on it in the issues tab!
+Please make sure you check the current bot version in the projects tab to verify this is not already known!

 # Looking to help?
 Contact `trq#8258` on Discord or, fork the repo and submit a pull request!